-The Estates General met on 5 May 1789 at a grand hall by the king's palace at Versailles, twelve miles outside of Paris (five days after George Washington was inaugurated president).
-The get-together had trouble with the first item on the agenda: a technicality about voting.
-Delegates representing the Third Estate (the commoners) numbered around 600, about half of convention's total delegates.
-They were mostly lawyers and complained that they represented 97 percent of the nation's population and should have more influence.
-They were not accommodated, walked out and created their own convention.
+The Estates General met on 5 May 1789 at a grand hall near the king's palace at Versailles, twelve miles outside of Paris (five days after George Washington was inaugurated president).
+There was trouble with the first item on the agenda: a technicality about voting.
+Delegates representing the Third Estate (the commoners) were mostly lawyers and numbered around 600 (about half of convention's total delegates).
+They said they represented 97 percent of the nation's population and should therefore have more influence at the convention.
+They were not accommodated.
+Liberal-minded clergy and nobility among the delegates joined them in walking out.
+They created their own convention, which they called the National Assembly.

-Act One of the revolution was underway.
-Liberal-minded clergy and nobility among the convention delegates joined the walk out, and members of National Assembly cheered as these nobles announced their willingness to give up their feudal rights.
-The National Assembly called for the creation of a parliamentary system similar to what the British had (a constitutional monarchy), and they swore not to disperse until a constitution had been written and ratified – to be known as the Tennis Court Oath.
+Members of National Assembly, now outside the Estates General, cheered as the nobles among them announced their willingness to give up their feudal rights.
+The National Assembly called for the creation of a parliamentary system similar to what the British had (a constitutional monarchy), and they swore not to disperse until a constitution had been written and ratified.

-The National Assembly also considered the country's debt problem — with the interests of businessmen (officially commoners) in mind.
+The National Assembly also considered the country's debt problem, and did so with the interests of businessmen (officially commoners) in mind.
 They agreed to consolidate the public debt, and they declared themselves in charge of taxes.
-They were on their way to winning the support of men of commerce, and for the less wealthy commoners the Assembly created a committee to deal with food shortages.
+And for the less wealthy commoners the Assembly created a committee to deal with food shortages.

-Angry Parisians, meanwhile, had been blaming the old order (the monarchy), hoarders and greedy merchants and the rich in general for their troubles.
-They were marching in the streets.
+While this was going on, angry Parisians were blaming the old order (the monarchy), hoarders and greedy merchants and the rich in general for their troubles.
+Encouraged, they were marching in the streets.
 Cavalry tried to disperse them.
 On 12 July there was violence between soldiers and local crowds.
 On the 13th, demonstrators threw stones and debris at the cavalry, and rumors spread that more troops were about to attack the city.
 Barricades were erected.
 Crowds emptied gun shops Soldiers joined the crowds and joined the looting.
 On the 14th, a mob stormed an old fort in the city — the Bastille — to obtain gunpowder and more guns.
 The fort's defenders killed 98 and wounded 78.
 The crowd killed a few of the 30 or so soldiers defending the fort and released the seven who had been jailed in the Bastille.
 The commander of the fort, the Marquis de Launay, was beheaded.
 His head was put on a stake, and a crowd paraded across the city carrying Launay's severed head as a sign of victory.
-Many Parisians saw themselves as having taken control of the city.
+Many of the aroused Parisians saw themselves as having taken control of the city.

-In Paris a militia of armed took the name of National Guard and considered themselves as having replaced the king's troops.
-Rather than launch a war against the people of Paris, Louis sought to maintain what he thought was his good standing with his subjects, and he endorsed the new order in Paris.
-Some were to see this as a big break for the revolution and as the king's surrender to an irrational mob.
+In Paris a militia of armed men called themselves the National Guard.
+As revolutionaries they considered their force as legitimate, as having replaced the king's troops.
+Louis responded weakly.
+Rather than launch a war against the people of Paris, he sought to maintain what he thought of as his good standing with his subjects.
+He endorsed the new order in Paris, and some were to see this as his surrender to an irrational mob.

 Clinging to their idea of a constitutional monarchy, the National Constituent Assembly sought the king's cooperation.
 King Louis caved-in again and announced his agreement with the "spirit" of the constitution.
 But when he expressed his own ideas about specific points, newspapers supporting revolution interpreted the king's opinions as hostile opposition.
-Newspapers spread animosity toward the king, and deputies to the National Convention and many others who supported the revolution viewed King Louis with greater suspicion.
+Leftist news sheets spread animosity toward the king, and deputies to the National Convention and many others who supported the revolution avoided a measured interpretation of events in favor of viewing King Louis with greater suspicion.

-On August 27, intellectuals influenced by the Enlightenment had their say.
+On August 27, Enlightenment intellectuals had their say.
 The National Constituent Assembly issued its Declaration of the Rights of Man and Citizen — the draft of which had been discussed with Thomas Jefferson, then United States ambassador to France.
 It was a statement of principles drawn in part from the American Declaration of Independence.
 It spoke of a right to resist oppression and the right to property.
 It claimed that all "men" should be equal before the law, that arbitrary arrests should be illegal, that people should be presumed innocent until proven otherwise in a court of law, that there should be freedom of opinion concerning religion, and that virtue and talent should be the only requirements for public office.
-But these words alone were not about to make the French Revolution.